AhmedSoliman/docker-jenkins-activator-java8/README.md

 docker-jenkins-activator-java8
 ==============================

-Docker-based Jenkins Swarm Slave with Typesafe Activator and SBT that runs oracle java 8
+Docker-based Jenkins Swarm Slave with Typesafe Activator and SBT that runs java 8